gmaccario/foursquare-integration/README.txt

 == Description ==
 Foursquare Integration is a Wordpress Plugin that allows you to show a list of 30 places close by the user's coordinates using Foursquare APIs.
-When the users block the coordinates sharing, the plugin will show a free-input form.
+When the users block the coordinates sharing (geolocation), the plugin will show a free-input form.
 In this case users can search for any location.

 == What is Foursquare? ==
 Foursquare is the most trusted, independent location data platform for understanding how people move through the real world.